Sundin/sundin.github.io/_drafts/best-practices.md

 * If you have dependencies on other teams, prefer using one of their more stable environments.
 * Always catch and handle potential errors.
 * Don't obfuscate error messages.
+* Structure of the repository should mirror what the user sees in the application.
+This makes it easier to find the right place where do perform a given change.
+Do not structure your files depending on the file type.
+Structure on the purpose of that file instead.

 ## Java
 * Use checked exceptions.